jariarkko/psgeo/doc/Psgeo-Intro.md

 * Modifying psgeo.js (as a last resort).
 If you're modifying the rest of the code, please make a general improvement and submit it to GitHub as an enhancement!

+# Query parameters

+Each web service running the Psgeo software supports URLs.
+The service itself has a specific url, e.g., the Finnish Caving Association URL is https://luolaseura.fi/luolakanta/kartta.html and the Planetskier URL is https://planetskier.net/geo.html

+By default, this URL starts the main view, goes to the default map view, centered on default place, default language, etc. that are relevant for the service in question.

+But you can tailor this service with query parameters, however:

+* The c parameter can be used to center the map initially on a given place.
+For instance, https://planetskier.net/geo.html?c=Chamonix centers the map on a ski area, Chamonix, registered in the Planetskier database.
+The name given on this search parameter can be the full name of a place or a partial match.
+For instance, https://planetskier.net/geo.html?c=Cham also centers the map on Chamonix.
+If there are multiple matches, the software picks the "best" answer (e.g., the longest cave) but it is generally good to use the full name if predictable results are desired :-) The name of the place should be URL encoded, e.g., https://planetskier.net/geo.html?c=Kauniainen%20ski%20hill,%20Kauniainen gets the map centered on the "Kauniainen ski Hill, Kauniainen" where the spaces have been percent-encoded.

+* The p parameter is like the c parameter, centers the map, but also brings up information window for the place in question.

+* The i parameter is like the p parameter, but instead of the information, it brings up an image representing the place.

+* The parameter "lang" can be   used to specify language for the UI.
+Currently supported languages are "fi", "se", and "en" for Finnish, Swedish and English, respectively.

+* The "cavemaps" parameter, when set to "true" makes the UI behave as primarily showing cave maps for caves that have them.

+* The "luolaseura" parameter, when set to "true" makes the UI tailored for the Finnish Caving Association.

 # APIs